-From Azerbaijan to Zambia (African, Latin, European, Indian, Jewish, traditional, contemporary, fusion/hybrid), I cover the map.
+From Azerbaijan to Zambia (African, Latino, European, South Asian, Jewish, traditional, contemporary, fusion/hybrid), I cover the map.
 I spread the word about artists embracing and preserving local traditions, fashioning new amalgams, and telling their stories with music.
 "Local music from there," wherever there might be.

 Regional and local campaigns utilize any and all means to disseminate information to the public about single and album releases and/or tour dates:

 Previews, reviews and interview features (mainstream and specialty, music and lifestyle):

 - Print: Dailies, weeklies, monthlies

 - Radio: Local, regional, national and limited international, terrestrial and internet (spotlight, interviews), in-studio performances, ticket giveaways